Eglat Faisal

 Eglat Faisal (عقلة فيصل) is a district in south-west Qatar, located in the municipality of Al Rayyan.

 Nearby settlements include Abu Samra to the south and Umm Al Jaratheem to the north-east.

 Etymology

-"Eglat" originates from the Arabic "oqlat", meaning "shallow well".
-The second part, "Faisal", is the name of the man who built the well.
-This well was so important that its name was extended to the entire area, which also included a farm.
+Eglat originates from the Arabic oqlat, meaning "shallow well".
+The second element, Faisal, is the name of the man who built the well.
+Owing to the well's significance, its name was extended to the surrounding area, which also encompassed a farm.